🚚 FREE SHIPPING on orders over €50 🚚

 Ongoing support for long-term skin comfort in cats

 Many skin triggers are environmental and cannot be fully removed.
-Ongoing care focuses on helping the skin cope with exposure and maintain balance over time.
+This protocol focuses on helping the skin cope with exposure and maintain balance over time.

 Who This Guide Is For

-This Skin & Allergy Care guide may be helpful if your cat:
+This Itchy skin protocol may be helpful if your cat:

 • Has recurring, mild itching